w3c/openscreenprotocol/ssdp.md

     ```

 1. When the controlling user agent receives a response from a newly connected
-   presentation display, it issues an HTTP GET request to the URL in the
+   presentation display, it
+   s an HTTP GET request to the URL in the
    `LOCATION` header to get the device description XML.

 1. The controlling user agent parses the device description XML, extracts the